GeronGitHub/Food-Ordering-System/README.md

 ### Tech Stack

-This application is build using the following tech stack
+This application is build using the following tech stack:
+	- Spring Boot 2.7.5
+	- Java SE 17
+	- Maven 3.8.6
+	- MySQL 8.0.31
+	- Swagger

 ### Steps